-- In 2003, there were three clinical trials related to mitochondrial disorders.
-Today, there are 305 mitochondrial-related clinical trials ongoing.
+- In 2005, there were three clinical trials related to mitochondrial disorders.
+Today, there are more than 300 mitochondrial-related clinical trials ongoing.

-- In 2003, only two members of Congress knew about mitochondrial disease.
-Today, 372 members of the House and Senate have been informed.
+- In 2005, only two members of Congress knew about mitochondrial disease.
+Today, more than 350 members of the House and Senate have been informed.
 When they make decisions about how to spend significant federal money on health-related issues, mitochondrial disease will be on their minds.

-- In 2003, 124 people attended the UMDF symposium, with three people from other nations.
-Today, 500 people attend representing 16 different countries.
+- In 2005, 124 people attended the UMDF symposium, with three people from other nations.
+Today, more than 500 people attend from around the globe.

-- In 2003, there were 21 identified “mito docs” in existence on four pieces of paper.
-Today, there are 96 PAGES of mito docs with an additional 20 pages of mito docs identified worldwide.
+- In 2005, there were 25 identified “mito docs” in existence.
+Today, there are several hundred identified worldwide.

 - In 2005, there wasn't a way to track patients.
 Today, UMDF has created the Mitochondrial Disease Community Registry for patients.